gsterjov/openshift-advanced-python-cartridge/README.md

 ### Configuration

 There is little to no configuration required as most of the details lay in the interaction between Nginx and the WSGI server package.
 All that is required is to define the <code>application()</code> function in <code>app.py</code>.
-Any configuration for the server package will be exposed by environment variables.
+Any configuration for the server package will be exposed via environment variables.

 #### Environment Variables

 <code>OPENSHIFT_PYTHON_WORKERS</code> - The number of workers to spawn for packages like gunicorn.
-By default it is num_cpus * 2 + 1
+Default: <code>num_cpus * 2 + 1</code>

 ### Static files